 Spain is worldwide famous for being a country full of colorful fiestas all year round and clearly Barcelona is no exception.
 Among the several festivals you can enjoy in the Catalan capital, here are three suggestions for photographing festivals in Barcelona: the Saint George's Day, the Gracia Festival and the Merce Festival.
-Three rich and colorful not to miss events if you wish shooting some great images of street photography while visiting one of the most exciting European destinations.

 Looking for the best views of Barcelona?
 Barcelona reserves many scenic viewpoints to shoot images of its beautiful skyline and landmarks.
 Department stores, rooftop bars, monuments or parks, Barcelona is home to many locations that boast some great scenic views of the pretty old town, the beaches or the entire city.
-Though most of my suggested places are tripod friendly, remember to be always discrete when you use it.
-Here is a list of some of my favorite places where you can have the best views of Barcelona.
-Also you find some information about how to get there and the best light of the day to catch photos.

 Are you looking for some unusual sightseeing in Barcelona to shoot?
 Then, Poblenou cemetery is the place you're looking for.